-Bogue is an all-purpose GUI (Graphical user interface) library for ocaml, with animations, written from scratch in ocaml
+Bogue is an all-purpose GUI (Graphical user interface)

-, based on SDL2.
+written from scratch in ocaml, based on SDL2.

 Programming with bogue is easy if you’re used to GUIs with widgets, layouts, callbacks, and of course it has a functional flavor.
 It uses Threads when non-blocking reactions are needed.